 Drug distribution is a crime of intent.
 That means the prosecution must prove the accused person knew they had drugs in their possession, knew that the substances were illegal to possess, and intended to distribute them to others, usually by selling them.

 Although a prosecutor could infer intent to justify bringing a distribution charge, they must prove every element of the charge to get a conviction.
-A Chandler attorney at our firm could cast doubt on the prosecutor’s evidence of intent to distribute and persuade a jury that the prosecutor did not prove every element of their case.
+A Chandler attorney at our firm could cast doubt on the prosecutor’s evidence of intent to distribute and persuade a jury that the prosecutor failed to prove every element of the case.

 State law sets statutory thresholds for different illegal substances.
 When a person allegedly possesses or sells drugs in amounts greater than this threshold, they face Class 2 felony charges with mandatory prison time upon conviction.
 Each drug category has a unique threshold—some only require a few grams to elevate the drug distribution charges.